springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 	+-----------+---------+------------------------------+

-For more details on usage, please see [https://github.com/vstinner/perf](https://github.com/vstinner/perf)
+For more details on usage of *perf*, please see [https://github.com/vstinner/perf](https://github.com/vstinner/perf)